ViktorXs/learning-python/README.md

 I am using the Python Anaconda Package and for the beginning mostly the notebook feature.

 ## Changelog
+03.05.2021
+- Finished Chapter: Kontrollstrukturen.
+- Made some overall improvements in files and folder structure.

 26.04.2021
 - Changed folder structure for better overview.